Rockdale cemetery and school For all about the school, CLICK HERE

-Some will remember the cemetery and church at Rockdale, in Belmont Township, because their ancestors are buried there, but few know that its history included a post office, a saw mill, and the reputable "Belmont House".
+Some will remember the cemetery and church at Rockdale, in Belmont Township, because their ancestors are buried there, but few know that its history included a post office, a saw mill, a school built in 1869 and the reputable "Belmont House".

 The 1906 Lovell's Canada Gazetteer notes that "its port is on Belmont Lake, a favorite summer resort and in the vicinity are Deer, Round and Crow Lakes.
 It has 2 churches (Methodist and Presbyterian), one saw mill and one cheese factory, with printing and newspaper office facilities at Havelock. "